-In a plant, the root is a crucial structure, constantly providing the leaves and the stem with all the requires water and mineral salts through the process of photosynthesis that occurs in them.
-However, different plants exhibit a different root system.
-The two main types of root systems observed are tap root system and fibrous root system
+In a plant, the root is a crucial structure, constantly providing the leaves and the stem with all the required water and mineral salts through the process of photosynthesis that occurs in them.
+However, different plants exhibit different root systems.
+The two main types of root systems observed are tap root system and fibrous root system.

 What Is Tap Root System?

 It is a primary root, tapering vertically downwards forming the centre through which subsidiary rootlets branch out.
 This mass of roots develops from the radicle of the embryo consisting of the taproot, secondary root, tertiary roots and rootlets.